bfl2/pimpao-bot/README.md

 5. Run bot `npm start`

 ``
-## Thanks for devkucher for providing the base template for this bot
+## Thanks to devkucher for providing the base template for this bot